danielang2020/danielang2020.github.io/documents/aws/rds/rds.md

 ### Working with read replicas
 > You can use read replica promotion as a data recovery schema if the primary DB instance fails.

+## Using RDS Proxy
+### Planning where to use RDS Proxy
+> AWS Lambda functions can also be good candidates for using a proxy.
+These functions make frequent short database connections that benefit from connection pooling offered by RDS Proxy.

 ## Microsoft SQL Server on Amazon RDS
 ### Options for SQL Server
 #### Transparent Data Encryption